Privacy Policy

 Any email sent to us, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance with office policy.
 Email monitoring or blocking software may also be used.
 Please be aware that you have a responsibility to ensure that any email you send to us is within the bounds of the law.

 Any information you provide to us, including in any footer or attachments, in an email may be used in conjunction with any of our stated business purposes.
-If you do not intend this to happen, you must make clear to us your expectations.
+Information provided to us by email may be processed in line with our stated business purposes and this Privacy Policy.

 We encrypt emails as a matter of policy.